Kyria/LazyBlacksmith/README.md

 * Blueprint manufacture informations including components required and installation costs
  * Use CREST market price / adjusted price for costs
  * Use CREST industry index for installation fee
+* Get and compare item price over all regions

 #### TODO
 * Blueprint research and inventions informations